 - MARBIDCO established six grant programs and has conducted extensive outreach to provide immediate pandemic adjustments and economic development assistance.
-Those programs are: - Maryland Shellfish Aquaculture Relief Grants (94 applications received, qualifying for \$138,500, of which \$136,500 has been approved and disbursed to 91 applicants); - Maryland Urban Farmer Relief Grants (11 of 19 applications approved, disbursed funds totaling \$5,500 sent out of \$9,500 requested); - Local Food Cold Storage Relief Grant Program (78 of 100 applications approved, totaling \$372,321 out of \$955,853 requested, all of which have received grant agreements); - Maryland Livestock Processing Relief Grant Program (24 of 24 applications approved and grant agreements sent; applicants are receiving a total of \$615,956, out of \$1,255,554 requested); - Maryland Wood Products Industry Equity Incentive Relief Fund (21 of 21 applications approved and grant agreements sent; applicants are receiving a total of \$749,951, out of \$1,894,594 requested); and - the Maryland Market Money (MMM) Program, for which \$125,250 has been disbursed.
+Those programs are: - o Maryland Shellfish Aquaculture Relief Grants (94 applications received, 92 applicants qualified for \$138,500); - o Maryland Urban Farmer Relief Grants (11 of 19 applications approved, disbursed funds totaling \$5,500 out of \$9,500 requested); - Local Food Cold Storage Relief Grant Program (78 of 100 applications approved, totaling \$372,321 out of \$955,853 requested, all of which have received grant agreements); - o Maryland Livestock Processing Relief Grant Program (24 of 24 applications approved and grant agreements sent; applicants are receiving a total of \$615,956, out of \$1,255,554 requested); - o Maryland Wood Products Industry Equity Incentive Relief Fund (21 of 21 applications approved and grant agreements sent; applicants are receiving a total of \$749,951, out of \$1,894,594 requested); and - o the Maryland Market Money (MMM) Program, for which \$149,000 has been encumbered or disbursed.